canonic-epicure/Shotenjin/README.md

 -------------

 You may have noticed, that writing templates into JavaScript can be a cumbersome task, because you need to manally escape each special symbol, like ` \ `
-To address this issue `Shotenjin.Joosed` comes with the helper script `shotenjin_embed.pl`.
+To address this issue `Shotenjin` comes with the helper script `shotenjin_embed.pl`.
 Its a simple shell script, which examine the passed file
 (or files in directory) for the templates, embedded into JavaScript comments `/*tj ... tj*/`

         Template('Book', {